Submissions

 -

-We accept multiple submissions.
+We accept multiple submissions and welcome simultaneous submissions.

-Submissions can be published elsewhere.
-We reserve the right to exclude links to personal blogs, etc., if in the interest of our readers.
+Submissions may have been published elsewhere.
+At our discretion, we may exclude links to personal blogs or platforms if this is in the interest of our readers.

 -

-Please submit pitches and submissions to ataria@awawahine.co.nz.
+Please send pitches and submissions to

-Submissions to Rima Magazine or the Papatūānuku Collection do not require an image.
+Submissions to Atua Collections do not require an image.

 -

-Pitches for interview and article ideas, draft pieces, poetry, photo essays, artwork collections and short stories are open until midnight on Friday, 16 February.
+Pitches for interview and article ideas, draft pieces, poetry, photo essays, artwork collections, and short stories for Iwa | Issue 9 are open until midnight 28 February.

 -